resema/cheatsheets/cpsa-f.md

 > - **identify risks** related to architecture decisions

+- **Design and communicate**
   - designing belongs to the core task of the architectural role
-  - take ino account at least:
+  - take into account at least:
     - requirements and constraints
     - available components, technologies or other elements
     - available skills in dev team